-Glenn Smith, A proud Colorado native, fly fisherman and professed “jack of all trades” and a professional fly fishing guide with Taylor Creek Fly Shop in Basalt, Colorado.
+Glenn Smith is a proud Colorado native.
+He is a fly fisherman and professed jack of all trades.’
+He works as a professional fly fishing guide with Taylor Creek Fly Shop in Basalt, Colorado.
 Basalt is also known as “a drinking town with a big fishing problem”.

 I had to stop by – my father-in-law – rest his soul moved out to New Mexico (with his wife too!) to be nearest his love – the San Juan River and home to the greatest fishing in the world.
 He’d been a house painter by day, but was always an avid fisherman… One of his son’s enters and wins many fishing competitions up north.